marnixnaber/Irissometry/README.md

 # Irissometry

-Thank you for downloading the irissometry toolbox!
+Thank you for your interest in the irissometry toolbox!

 The irissometry implementation does the following:
 - Detects the eye's pupil in close-up videos using a starburst-like algorithm (see function detectPupil())